 How did Orwell know what about college football myth decades later?

 Scott Hunter, Alabama’s 1970 senior quarterback, made another point beyond denying the Cunningham locker room scene took place.
 He said USC’s dominance wasn’t about race.

 “The black players were bigger, stronger and faster and the white players were bigger, stronger and faster,” he said in the Showtime film.
 “And if they had any polka dotted players, they were bigger stronger and faster.”

 The Showtime editors gloss over that quote.
 They don’t mention USC could have had only three Black starters.
 Defensive end Tody Smith was a transfer from Michigan State.
-Charlie Evans, a white player who played four years in the NFL, was the returning starting fullback until Cunningham was named the starter in the final days of fall camp.
+Charlie Evans, a white player who played four years in the NFL, was the returning starting fullback and started the season opener.
+Cunningham was named the starter in the final days of fall camp.

 Bryant’s 1970 team was overpowered because he was slow to transition from the “small, scrappy teams” of single-platoon football to the 1964 rule changes that allowed two-platoon football.
 In single-platoon football, bigger players couldn’t stay on the field 60 minutes.